panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 ---
-title: "A Guide on React Context and useContext() Hook"
+title: "A Guide to React Context and useContext() Hook"
 description: "The React context provides data to components no matter how deep they are in the components hierarchy."
 published: "2021-09-02T11:00Z"
 modified: "2021-08-02T11:00Z"
-thumbnail: "./images/cover-5.png"
+thumbnail: "./images/cover-6.png"
 slug: react-context-and-usecontext
 tags: ['react', 'context', 'hook']
 recommended: ['react-useref-guide', 'react-useeffect-explanation']